 In the Piedmont and Mountains Gallery visitors are “nose-to-nose” with a captivating variety of flying, crawling, swimming and climbing animals.
 The gallery is anchored by a display of the fall line of the James River in Richmond, filled with smallmouth bass, catfish, wood turtles and other aquatic creatures.

-Engaging exhibits such as spotted turtles swimming in an upland bog, yellow perch and tiny red squirrels help visitors piece together the connections between habitat, adaptation and survival.
+Engaging exhibits such as spotted turtles swimming in an upland bog, yellow perch and tiny chipmunks help visitors piece together the connections between habitat, adaptation and survival.